LOGIN

 But when I arrived at Alexander's company Pierce Enterprises, I felt my stomach was in knots.
 Forty-two stories of glass and power, just then I got a quick yet immediate reminder that I was stepping into a world I didn't belong in.

 My fingers were tightened around the strap of my purse, as I took a resounding breath.
-I stepped in, The receptionist barely looked at me before directing me to the top floor.
+I stepped in, and the receptionist barely looked at me before directing me to the top floor.
 As the elevator mounted I felt my heart pounding very fast, my reflection staring back at me in the polished walls.
 I had dressed as best as I could, blue jeans, and a nice fitted blazer I’d found in a thrift store, knowing it couldn't be compared to the wealth and luxury surrounding me, I felt out of place.
 As the numbers on the panel blinked higher, my pulse climbed with them.
 The space felt too small, the air too thick.

 When the elevator doors slid open, Alexander Pierce was waiting.

-“Eleanor Jett,” he said smoothly, his eyes flickering over me in quiet assessment. “ Hmm, You’re punctual.”
+“Eleanor Jett,” he said smoothly, his eyes flickering over me in quiet assessment. “ Hmm, you’re punctual.”

 I lifted my chin.
 “And you’re cryptic.
 What’s this offer?”